Update - January 2022

 Actual construction of follow-on phases of the project depends on securing additional funding for rights of way purchases and building the roadway.
 Once completed, the new roadway will provide four through-lanes.
 Access will be provided at three signalized intersections (two in American Lake Gardens and one at Spanaway Loop Road Southerly extension) and at a new interchange near A Street (roughly mid-way along the project) to provide access into Joint Base Lewis-McChord.

-Relocating the Interchange The existing Thorne Lane interchange will be relocated 300 feet southwest and reconstructed to accommodate additional traffic, pass over the Burlington Northern Santa Fe (BNSF) railroad tracks southwest of I-5, and connect to a new single-lane southbound connector road southwest of the BNSF railroad tracks between Gravelly Lake Drive and Thorne Lane (Gravelly-Thorne Connector).
+The existing Thorne Lane interchange will be relocated 300 feet southwest and reconstructed to accommodate additional traffic, pass over the Burlington Northern Santa Fe (BNSF) railroad tracks southwest of I-5, and connect to a new single-lane southbound connector road southwest of the BNSF railroad tracks between Gravelly Lake Drive and Thorne Lane (Gravelly-Thorne Connector).

 The intersection of 176th Street East and SR 7 will also be enlarged with additional lanes for turning movements.